valentynkt/BackendGarden/content/Laughter is the emotional release of tension.md

 Laughter might be a way to [[Empathy builds relationships|communicate empathy]] and build [[Positive social connections keep us healthy|better relationships with others]].
 The emotional response (laughter) is so familiar and makes it obvious to the comedian when their audience has *understood* their message.

 Humor is also heavily [[Laughter is based on aggression|based on aggression]] [[Aggression evolved from sexual selection evolutionary pressures|yielding selection pressure]].

+## Philosophical Implications

+Comedy and tragedy (pain) are two sides of the same coin.
+They are [[Taoism Philosophy|yin and yang]]: can't have one without the other.